Cavaliers vs. Knicks Injury Report Today - April 26

 - When it scores more than 106.9 points, New York is 39-23.

-- Over their past 10 games, the Knicks are scoring 112 points per game, four fewer points than their season average (116).
+- The Knicks have performed worse offensively in their past 10 games, averaging 112 points per contest, four fewer points their than season average of 116.

 - New York connects on 12.6 three-pointers per game (11th in the league) compared to its opponents' 13.
 It shoots 35.4% from deep, and its opponents shoot 35.7%.

-- The Knicks rank sixth in the NBA with 114.9 points scored per 100 possessions, and 16th defensively with 111.7 points conceded per 100 possessions.
+- The Knicks rank sixth in the league averaging 114.9 points per 100 possessions on offense, and defensively are 16th, allowing 111.7 points per 100 possessions.

 Cavaliers vs. Knicks Betting Info